Modular Synth Tips

 For connectors I treat them like sockets.
 Usually the holes are large so I use a reasonable amount of solder on the first pass and add more on a second pass.

-I use Kester #24-6337-6401 331 water soluble core, .020 diameter that can be bought at Mouser.
+I use Kester 331 water soluble core .020" (0.5mm) diameter #24-6337-6401 that can be bought at Mouser.
+The smaller core is a tradeoff to work with both thru-hole and SMT parts.
 I generally wash the board at periodic intervals.
-Removing the flux makes it easier to see where the pads that I have cut and need to reflow (they have flux).
 I wash the PCB, both top and bottom, with a toothbrush under warm water.

 After washing the pads are easier to inspect.
 First I hold the finished PCB up to a bright light and see if there is any visible light shining through (I would normally add solder to each of the vias but this PCB has solder mask over them).
 Then I use magnifying visors and inspect each pad.
 I've soldered every pad twice and since I've reflowed over the cut leads there are no shadows.
 The pads in this photo are easy to verify a smooth, shiny, and complete solder joint.

 After washing, I add trimmer resistors, switches, polystyrene capacitors, wiring, and other non-washable components.
-I use left over MOTM Kester #24-6337-8814 245 no-clean .050 diameter solder (which can also be bought at Mouser).
-If there aren't very many parts to solder, or if I am doing a repair, I use regular solder and clean the flux with a cotton swab and acetone.
-I find that regular solder flows better than the no-clean solder.
+I use left over MOTM Kester 245 no-clean .031" (0.8mm) diameter solder #24-6337-8802 which can also be bought at Mouser.
+I use the larger core since this solder is typically used for switches, potentiometers, and wires..

 Most Common Repair Issues